-According to a survey carried out by the Department Of Transports on those who purchased their cars during the program, the average period car owners agreed that they will change their car was 2.87 years, which is a very long time when compared to the few months that critics predict that people will change their cars naturally.
+According to a survey carried out by the Department of Transports on those who purchased their cars during the program, the average period car owners agreed that they will change their car was 2.87 years, which is a very long time when compared to the few months that critics predict that people will change their cars naturally.

-The End of the CARS Program
+The End of the Car Allowance Rebate System Program

 Austin Goolsbee, former economic advisor to former President Obama said that the administration was not right about their judgment on how fast America could pull through the economic crash of 2008.
 He was of the view that the short-term Cash for Clunkers program was not necessary to stimulate the economy.
 However, he threw his firm support behind the general stimulus program.
 He was of the view that the program in a way dealt with the problem of depression.

 If you are interested in learning more about selling and junking your car for cash, get free, no-obligation quote, and get paid in 48-72 hours plus a FREE tow right here.

 We may earn a commission if you make a purchase through the provided links.